UHDanke/gd_docs/bugs/bugs.md

 Rotation is also duplicated when using Mode 3.

-A solution to this bug would be for only the first Advanced Follow in a tick to move by the velocity value, and subsequent ones to move by the difference in velocity.
+A solution to this bug would be for only the first Advanced Follow in a tick to move by the current velocity value, and subsequent ones to move by the difference in velocity.

 ## [2.207] Rotation and Object Groups